-- RG 000.45 If you want to rely on the protected increase provisions, you need to make your inquiries, verification and assessment for the larger amount, known as the 'maximum credit limit'. - RG 000.46 You need to satisfy yourself that the larger amount would not be unsuitable for the consumer if they entered into a contract for this amount in the period covered by the initial assessment. - RG 000.47 The period covered by the assessment (known as the 'protected period') can be up to 2 years from when the initial assessment is entered into, but you may specify a shorter protected period that is appropriate in the circumstances. - RG 000.48 The information obtained through inquiries and verification will help to inform you about the consumer's current financial position, requirements and objectives, identify foreseeable changes, and assess whether the credit product will meet what the consumer wants and what effect the new financial obligations will have on them. - RG 000.49 Where you hold limited information about a consumer (e.g. they are a new customer with no repayment history for any other credit products) or you are aware of a likely change to their circumstances, you may consider adjusting the 'protected period' to be shorter than 2 years and/or reduce the initial limit provided to the consumer to reduce the risk of unaffordable lending.
+- RG 281.51 If you want to rely on the protected increase provisions, you need to make your inquiries, verification and assessment for the larger contract amount. - RG 281.52 You need to satisfy yourself that the larger amount would not be unsuitable for the consumer if they entered into a contract for this amount in the period covered by the initial assessment. - RG 281.53 The period covered by the assessment (known as the 'protected period') can be up to two years from when the initial assessment is made, but you may specify a shorter protected period that is appropriate in the circumstances. - RG 281.54 The information obtained through inquiries and verification will help to inform you about the consumer's current financial position, requirements and objectives, identify foreseeable changes to their circumstances (e.g. changes to their income, employment or dependent-related expenses such as child support or family tax benefits) and assess whether the credit product will meet what the consumer wants and what effect the new financial obligations will have on them. - RG 281.55 Where you hold limited information about a consumer (e.g. they are a new customer with no repayment history for any other credit products) or you are aware of a likely foreseeable changes to their circumstances, you may consider adjusting the 'protected period' to be shorter than two years and/or reduce the initial limit provided to the consumer to reduce the risk of unaffordable lending.